• Home

 One Can Coconut Milk Ice Cream

 This is a small batch recipe that uses one can of coconut milk, which is a convenient amount.
 However, you also have to use ⅓ cup of whatever non-dairy milk you have on hand.
-I've tested with oat milk and almond milk and both work just fine.
+I almost always use almond milk, but oat milk will work perfectly and give you a slightly richer cream.

 Coconut Milk Chocolate Ice Cream aka Gel-Not-O